nilearn/dev-days-2021/getting-started.md

 ### Checkout Nilearn contributing docs

-Once you have Python and Nilearn installed and working, you can checkout the nilearn [contributing documentation](http://nilearn.github.io/development.html) which explains how to get set up to make contributions to the project.
+Once you have everything installed and working, you can checkout the nilearn [contributing documentation](http://nilearn.github.io/development.html) which explains how to get set up to make contributions to the project.

 ### Browse selected issues

-Finally, when you are ready to contribute, you can browse the issues we have selected specifically for the sprint on the following [project board](https://github.com/nilearn/nilearn/projects/6).
+Finally, when you are ready to contribute, you can browse the nilearn issues we have selected specifically for the sprint on the following [project board](https://github.com/nilearn/nilearn/projects/6), as well as the [nibabel issues](https://github.com/nipy/nibabel/issues).

 ## Sprint infrastructure

 - Technical discussions should take place on GitHub as usual to keep track of development and have open discussions.
-- To create more dynamic time together (albeit remotely), we have created a [Nilearn-Dev-Days Discord](https://discord.gg/bMBhb7w) room.
+- To create more dynamic time together (albeit remotely), we have created a [Nilearn-Nibabel-Dev-Days Discord](https://discord.gg/bMBhb7w) room.
   You can find a quick introduction to the Discord platform at the end of this email.
-- Important announcements will be made on both Discord “general” channel and the dedicated Nilearn issue.
+- Important announcements will be made on both Discord “general” channel and the dedicated issue.

 ## Daily organization